ckeditor/ckeditor4-docs/guides/dev/tests/README.md

 CKEditor tests use the [YUI library](http://yuilibrary.com/) for assertions provided by the [Bender YUI plugin](https://github.com/benderjs/benderjs-yui/).

-The testing environment provides a bunch of [tools](https://github.com/benderjs/benderjs-ckeditor/blob/master/static/tools.js) useful when creating tests and the [editor bot](https://github.com/benderjs/benderjs-ckeditor/blob/master/static/bot.js) which helps you create and manage an editor instance.
+The testing environment provides a bunch of [tools](https://github.com/benderjs/benderjs-ckeditor/blob/master/static/tools.js) useful when creating tests and the [Editor Bot](https://github.com/benderjs/benderjs-ckeditor/blob/master/static/bot.js) which helps you create and manage an editor instance.

 ### Sample Test File